grpc/proposal/A52-xds-custom-lb-policies.md

 ### CDS Load Balancer

 In the `xds_cluster_resolver` config, the `xds_lb_policy` field comes directly from the field of the same name in the CDS update struct.
-If the `xds_cluster_resolver` config is generated from an aggregate cluster tree, the value of the `xds_lb_policy` field will be determined from the CDS update for the root cluster.
+As in gRFC A42, if the `xds_cluster_resolver` config is generated from an aggregate cluster tree, the value of the `xds_lb_policy` field will be determined from the CDS update for the aggregate cluster, not the underlying clusters.

 ### Configuration Example